niggen/my_config/README.md

-# Neovim from scratch
+# Neovim from scratch But I change a little bit :V

-**Update** When I initially created this repo I didn't anticipate the amount of breaking changes introduced by the rapidly developing plugin ecosystem.
-If you'd like to use the same basic config as this one as a base I can also recommend my newer repo: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)
+**Update** Yeah basicly this man change Lunar neovim and I change it again funny right?: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)

-**Another Update**  All packages are pinned in `master` so it will remain stable.
+**Will be more update in the future**  All packages are pinned in `master` so it will remain stable.
 Branches will be updated eventually (currently broken from branch #7 onwards.
 Hint: Good opportunity for pull requests!).

-This repository and accompanying tutorials outline the building blocks of modern Neovim for your personalized development environment.
-Each video is associated with a branch so checkout the one you are interested in, you can follow along with this [playlist](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ).

-General Neovim support is available on our [Matrix chat](https://matrix.to/#/#neovim-atmachine:matrix.org).
+Btw you guy can check the original creater of Neovim From Scratch *recommend* [playlist](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ).

 ## Try out this config